 Building Out Your Team

-If you're new to music publishing or are a manager looking for a publishing option for your clients, reach out to our team at email@example.com.
+If you're new to music publishing or are a manager looking for a publishing option for your clients, reach out to our team at or check out our Help Center.